Board-Folk/CPC464-2MINI/v4.1/Extras/CPC-40007Adapter/README.md

 An adapter to plug an Amstrad 40007 Gate Array in to a 40010 Socket.
 It's not a great idea, but if you're stuck.

+This is nothing to do with the CPC464-2MINI v5 board, which can't use an original gate array.

 # Main points

 * There are many things fundamentally flawed in doing this, including broken addressing, for example it won't boot with a Dandanator and 128K.